CanadaHelps/front-end-guide/tests-guidelines/README.md

 ## Structuring a Test

 We use Jest to run and write our tests.
 Jest uses Jasmine under the hood.
+Create a `__tests__` directory in a folder close to the code you are writing the test for.
+If you are creating mocks it is usually a good idea to add `__mocks__` directory in the root of your application so you can share the mocks between tests.

 A typical test should look like this